jiegec/cpu/docs/cbp.md

     - footprint[15] = B[19]
 - PHT:
     - 3 tables
-    - each table is 4-way associative
+    - each table is 4-way set associative
     - each table has 9 index bits, including PC[4]
     - each table has `4*2^9=2048` entries
 - Source: Half&Half: Demystifying Intel’s Directional Branch Predictors for Fast, Secure Partitioned Execution (There is a typo in `B13 xor T5`, which should be `B15 xor T5`)